-Course Description This course is designed provide students with the foundation on which to build the skills to be a successful genetic counselor.
+Course Description This course is designed to provide students with the foundation on which to build the skills to be a successful genetic counselor.
 Students will explore contexts and situations in genetic counseling that practicing genetic counselors are likely to face.
-They will learn procedures for obtaining an accurate and relevant family history, constructing a pedigree, assessing modes of inheritance, making a diagnosis, determining risks, and assessing the need for psychosocial support and will explore diverse counseling theories.
+They will learn procedures for obtaining an accurate and relevant family history, constructing a pedigree, assessing modes of inheritance, making a diagnosis, determining risks, receive an introduction to psychosocial counseling issues and explore diverse counseling theories.
 The course will include an overview of the history of the profession to provide a framework for understanding the current state of the profession.
-Students will be introduced to subspecialties within the profession through focused three-week blocks covering prenatal, pediatric, adult, and cancer genetic counseling and will obtain foundational knowledge specific to these subspecialties.
-They will also explore the role of genetic counselors in working with clients with various psychosocial needs.
+Students will be introduced to practice areas within the profession through a four week block covering prenatal, pediatric, adult, and cancer genetic counseling and will obtain foundational knowledge specific to these practice areas.
+The ACGC Practice Based Competencies will be introduced and students will explore the role of genetic counselors in working with clients through a combination of role-plays and standardized patient encounters.

-Medical Genetics I Course Number: GCMEG 63001 DLEOL (Credits: 3, Fall)
+Medical Genetics I

+Course Number: GCMEG 63001 DLEOL

-Course Co-Directors: Lindsay Burrage, MD, Ph.D. & Pilar Magoulas, MS, CGC
+Course Co-Directors: Lindsay Burrage, M.D., Ph.D. and Pilar Magoulas, MS, CGC

 Course Description: This course is designed for genetic counseling students in their first year of training.
 This course provides an overview of fundamental principles of cytogenetics, molecular genetics, cancer genetics, population genetics, biochemical genetics and skeletal genetics.
 This course will be taken in sequence with the Medical Genetics II with both live and pre-recorded lectures.
 This course will combine didactic lectures with case studies, problem sets, quizzes, and short presentations by the students to reinforce topics presented in the lectures.
-For example, there are three hours per week: One hour will be live, one hour will be video and one hour will include a combination of topic reviews, assignments, quizzes, an short presentations (~30 minutes per week will be in person).
+For example, there are three hours per week: One hour will be live, one hour will be video and one hour will be a combination of topic reviews, assignments, quizzes, and short presentations.